Editorial disclosure: We earn from qualifying Amazon purchases at no extra cost to you. Picks are independently researched. Full disclosure →

 Are the cheap Amazon Stanley dupes worth buying?

 Be selective.
 The cheapest no-name "Stanley dupe" tumblers often have thinner walls (cold retention drops well below 24 hours), inferior lid seals that start sloshing within weeks, and lid plastics that may not be clearly BPA-free.
-The ones worth buying state a real 18/8 (304) stainless interior and BPA-free lids: Simple Modern Summit (genuine quality), and the Amazon Basics Insulated Tumbler (basic but reliable for at-home use).
+The ones worth buying state a real 18/8 (304) stainless interior and BPA-free lids: Simple Modern Trek (genuine quality), and the Owala FreeSip (leakproof dual-mode lid, great for on-the-go use).
 The lowest-priced unbranded options usually trade away too much performance to be worth it.

 The Bottom Line on Stanley Cup Alternatives